 As I sat in his faculty office, head bowed, eyes closed, he asked God to be with us in our move.
 He asked that we sell at the right moment, and that we would find the right town, the right house, the right neighborhood.
 He asked that we sell for a price that would make that possible.
 He asked that God would go before us and find a friend for Sabrina – the perfect friend who could welcome her to her new neighborhood.
 He prayed for safety on the road and for crazy, specific things that I never even thought to bring before the altar of grace.

 I cried because I had prayed to God, but I hadn’t thought to bring Him all of those tiny worries that were clogging up my heart and brain.
 I wept because I realized that God really did care for me like that, in specific ways, and that He cared for my family as well.

-For years, Psalm 32:8 was my favorite verses: “I will instruct you and teach you in the way you should go, I will counsel you with my loving eye on you.”
+My favorite Bible verse has always been Psalm 32:8.
+“I will instruct you and teach you in the way you should go.
+I will counsel you with my loving eye upon you.”